ZockerKatze/relaycntrl/README.md

 idk why i made this, i definetly lost braincells

 the pins are [2, 3, 4, 17, 27, 22, 10, 9]

+if your wondering why my name in the programm is rattatwingo, well i forgot my github password and cant bother to change it so yea